Top 3 Do’s and Don’ts of Mulching

 Using too little or too much mulch can be a bad thing for your lawn.
 It is recommended that you place about three inches of mulch on your various beds that you are using it on.
 If you ensure that you re using the right amount of mulch each time, then you will be able to help fight off weeds and hold on to the moisture in the ground that your plants need.

 This may sound obvious, but make sure that the mulch that you purchase is from a reliable source.
 Just buying any old homemade mulch could be detrimental to your lawn because there could be unwanted weed seeds in your mulch that could cause you a lot of trouble in the long-term.

 3. Don’t Forget to Call Executive Lawn Care

 If you can sense spring around the corner and are concerned with your lawn looking its best, then we recommend giving Executive Lawn Care a call.
 Our residential lawn care experience can bring the expertise that you need to making your lawn look the best that it can once spring finally comes around.

 Get in touch with us today to find out about our lawn mowing services, shrubbery services, commercial lawn care and more.
-We look forward to fitting your lawn into our schedule.
+We look forward to working with you.